Moving Day for Native Bees

 You can easily move, or transition, your bees from these nesting materials to fresh and easy-to-open nesting holes.

-How to Move to a New Bee Home:
+How to Move your bees to a New Bee Home:

 |1.
 Place old filled nesting holes with holes facing up into a paper bag or cardboard box.|